tenseg/barnacle/README.md

 ## TO DO

-[X] Move collection generation into the 'new' component [X] Permissions and Preferences
+- [X] Move collection generation into the 'new' component
+- [X] Permissions and Preferences
-[X] Move main Barnacle to a template
+- [X] Move main Barnacle to a template and components to partials
-    [X] Perhaps move components into partials?
-[X] Make configuration and templates publishable for customization [ ] Harden components against missing variables
+- [X] Make configuration and templates publishable for customization
+- [ ] Harden components against missing variables
-[ ] Add the MIT License
+- [X] Add the MIT License
-[ ] Instructions for installing from Git
+- [X] Instructions for installing from Git

 ## Features